 I am embarrassed I supported Hambly

 Hambly said he never harassed Sprankle.
 That is not true.
-WotC said actions taken in his social media accounts violated WotC’s code of conduct.
+WotC said actions taken on his social media accounts violated WotC’s code of conduct.
 YouTube is part of social media.
 Hambly claimed he never agreed to WotC’s code of conduct.
 That is not true.
 He had a Magic Online account.
 He had to check a box agreeing to adhere to the WotC code of conduct when he first created his account and then again every time the game was updated.

 Anyone who watched the original video YouTube removed knows Hambly’s statements are false.

 Hambly harassed Sprankle.
 He directed his fans to harass Sprankle.

 Hambly benefited greatly when YouTube removing his original video.
-Because it no longer exists in YouTube, he is now able to lie and mislead people about the video’s content.
+Because it no longer exists on YouTube, he can lie and mislead people about the video’s content.

-If I was in charge of WotC, I would not want him anywhere near my events.
+If I were in charge of WotC, I would not want him anywhere near my events.
 I would not want Hambly to have anything to do with my game made for ages 13 and up.